comunica/Article-SSWS2020-AMF/content/evaluation.md

 Furthermore, combining our simple and combined BGP algorithm with the triple-based algorithms has no statistically significant effect (_p-values: 0.9484, 0.6689_), which confirms [Hypothesis 1.3](#hypo-combine-3).

+In [](#skip_bgp_heuristic), we show the results where we apply the heuristic for dynamically disabling the BGP heuristic based on different parameter values.
+On average, setting the request size parameter value to 2000 has the lowest average evaluation time.
+This case only achieves higher evaluation times for 1 of the 20 queries, which is an improvement compared to not using the heuristic.
+This improvement is however only small, and not statistically significant (_p-value: 0.1842_).

 ### Discussion

 Why are the results what they are?
+{:.todo}

+This shows that using heuristics to determine when certain client-side algorithms have to be used can be beneficial, but needs further investigation.
 {:.todo}